hilaryrowe/documentation3/oeeCalculations/meta-configurations.md

 * Custom Recipes - depending on the variabilty of output from a machine type custom configuration of the fields above may be required \(e.g. creating small widgets are expected to be created in 30 seconds while large widgets take 5 minutes to create\)

-* Statplugin - Different ways of calculating OEE metrics can be specified in the machine type configuration
+* Custom Calculations - Different ways of calculating OEE metrics can be specified in the machine type configuration

   * PartOEEStatCalculator - ???
   * ParallelCyclePerfCalculator - ???
   * SkipBadCycleStatCalculator - ignores cycles with NG data
   * LineStatsCalculator - used to calculate OEE metrics for the line model with overlapping or parallel processes \(total aggregate daily time &gt; 24 hours\)

 ### SSLogs

-* Piece Multiplier - Setting used to calculate the actual output created by a machine at the end of cycle when this could be variable (e.g. 1 widget in one cycle and 5 widgets in another cycle)
+* Piece Multiplier - Setting used to calculate the actual output created by a machine at the end of cycle when this could be variable \(e.g. 1 widget in one cycle and 5 widgets in another cycle\)

-### Factory
+### Facility

-* shift\_events - used to the define the shift schedule for the facility including:
+* Shift Events - used to the define the shift schedule for the facility including:

   * Days of the week expected to operate
   * Start time of the shift
   * End time of the shift
   * Intra shift break times

-* timezone - defines the operating timezone of the facility and all machines associated with it
+* Timezone - defines the operating timezone of the facility and all machines associated with it

   * Continent
   * City
   * e.g. US\/Eastern, Europe\/London, Asia\/Shanghai

-_We currently do not allow for adhoc Shift changes or Holidays_
+_We currently do not allow for adhoc Shift changes or Holiday Schedule changes_

-### Calculation Impact
+### Impact to Calculations

 * Availability

   * cycle\_ideal ==&gt; Scheduled Time
   * cycle\_threshold ==&gt; should be \[Available Time\]

 * Performance

   * cycle\_ideal ==&gt; numerator = mean ideal cycle time

 * Output

   * cycle\_finished\_product\_ratio